People always ask me about my daily routine.

 During crunch time on a production, I will work overtime.
 Or sometimes I’ll do regular time on my main production but hop over to do OT for a different production, for the marketing department or for something involving Disney Consumer Products.

-When I get home, I usually have dinner with my wife and we walk our dog together.
-Generally, I try to use mornings for me and evenings for others (family, friends and my Apprentices at Paper Wings).
+Generally, I try to use mornings for me and evenings for others (family, friends and my apprentices at Paper Wings).
 I also try to make and return phone calls in the evenings.

 Lately (as I’ve been working hard to launch my comic) I have been working past 8pm several evenings a week but I don’t really like to do that.
 I’m never at my best when I work past 8.
 At my worst, I’m grouchy, slow and easily distracted.
 Unless I’m addressing an urgent matter, I’m much better off if I save it for the next day.